 Interestingly, the pandemic hit 6 months later.
 Many have speculated on the divine timing of that convergence.

-Video clips from the 2019 women's herbal conference extravaganza
+Video clips from the final conference extravaganza

 During the opening ceremony of the final 15th anniversary herbal conference, Phyllis Utley performed a dramatic reading about the Wise Woman tradition as written by Susun Weed in her book Healing Wise.